Uppingham: Education

 State schooling in Uppingham is covered by a state secondary school, Uppingham Community College, and two primary schools: Leighfield and Uppingham C of E. A proposal to replace the primaries with a newly built school was rejected in 2007.

 Uppingham School is an independent school for boarders aged 13 to 18, founded in 1584, charging fees and mainly for boys.
 Girls have been admitted since 1975.

 Art

 Uppingham has several independent and internationally renowned art galleries.
 The Goldmark Gallery has been selling art from their Uppingham gallery for over 40 years and hold over 50,000 items in stock.

+Media

+Local news and television programmes are provided by BBC East Midlands and ITV Central.
+Television signals are received from the Waltham TV transmitter.

+Local radio stations are BBC Radio Leicester on 104.9 FM, Smooth East Midlands on 106.6 FM, Capital East Midlands on 105.4 FM, Hits Radio East Midlands on 106.0 FM, Greatest Hits Radio Midlands (which used to be Rutland Radio) on 107.2 FM, and Rutland and Stamford Sound, a community based radio station which broadcast on DAB.

+The Rutland Mercury and Rutland Times are the local newspapers that serve the town.

 Transport

 Rail

 The nearest railway station is Oakham – 6 mi north – on the cross-country line between Birmingham, Leicester and Peterborough.
 Alternatively, Corby station 9 mi south on the Oakham branch of the Midland Main Line provides frequent services to London.

 Uppingham railway station, at the end of a branch line from Seaton, was opened in 1894 and was located at the end of Queen Street.
 Passenger services were withdrawn in 1960 and the line closed completely in 1964.
 The station area has now been redeveloped as an industrial estate.
 Although the operational railway line runs closest to Uppingham at Manton Junction, it has no station.